Care Volunteer Projects in Jamaica

 - Start dates: Flexible

 You can volunteer on a Care project in Jamaica, working with either children or adults.
-We offer projects in children's homes, pre-schools and special needs schools.
+We offer projects in care centres, pre-schools and special needs schools.
 You can also choose to volunteer in homes for the elderly, with our Child Rights Initiative project or in a home for people with severe disabilities.
 These projects are based in and around the town of Mandeville or in Montego Bay.

 Volunteers can also work on a challenging HIV/AIDS Project which is based in Montego Bay.

 You have an important role to play when volunteering in Jamaica.
 Our aim is to make a difference in the lives of underprivileged children and adults.
 We simply cannot do this without the help of our dedicated volunteers.